Jump to Navigation

 At Kennedy Law Associates in Charlotte, North Carolina, our lawyers are here to help you resolve child custody issues using a civil approach.
-Attorney Marsha Kennedy is a certified family law mediator and a parent coordinator.
+Attorney Marsha Kennedy is a certified family law mediator and a parenting coordinator.

-Parent coordinators also have an advantage over the courts in that they can spend more time with your family to help you find a solution that fits your family's unique needs.
+Parenting coordinators also have an advantage over the courts in that they can spend more time with your family to help you find a solution that fits your family’s unique needs.

 Parenting coordinators are often used in high-conflict custody cases.
 A high-conflict case is a child custody action involving minor children where the parties demonstrate an ongoing pattern of any of the following: